 The drawback of secured loans is that you will be securing the loan against your home, so if you can't afford to pay it back you could lose your home.
 If you can reasonably take on the risk and feel more than confident of paying it all back, then it can be a sensible way of borrowing higher values.

 For example, you might want an extra £20,000 to invest in renovating your home – which could help increase the value of your home in the future.

 On the other hand if you are looking to consolidate debts or if you don't have the security of extra income or credit to help pay back a secured loan, then it is likely to be a more risky option.

 The lower the value of your home and credit rating, the more likely it is that you’ll only be allowed to borrow a far lower amount.

 Many people use secured loans when they don’t have a good credit rating, as they can still get a relatively good rate – but be sure to assess your own suitability before filling out an application, as the risks are quite high with secured loans.

 Secured loans, second-charge mortgages or 'homeowner loans' could be a handy way to borrow large amounts at a potentially lower rate, as the loan is secured against your property.

 Compare a range of loans from personal loans to debt consolidation loans.

 The different ways to borrow money

-Most of it comes down to you – what’s best for you, considering your goals, your credit history and your financial situation, so always do your research.
+When thinking about how to borrow money cheaply, think about what is best for you, considering your goals, your credit history and your financial situation, so always do your research.